sqlxpert/10-minute-aws-client-vpn/README.md

  1. [Split-tunneling](https://en.wikipedia.org/wiki/Split_tunneling).
     Only AWS private network (VPC) traffic uses the VPN.

- 2. Single Availability Zone default.
+ 2. Single Availability Zone, by default.
     [VPN clients can access VPC resources in any Availability Zone in the same region at no extra charge](https://aws.amazon.com/about-aws/whats-new/2022/04/aws-data-transfer-price-reduction-privatelink-transit-gateway-client-vpn-services/).